-Ticket Price: General admission tickets are $30 each online.
+Ticket Price: General admission tickets are $35 each when purchased online.

-This popular attraction occupies 5,000 square feet in New York’s Hudson Square neighborhood and features themed areas, including Maggot Invasion (“They’ll get under your skin!”) and Hannibal’s Hell (“1,000 Ways to Die!”), according to its website.
+This popular attraction occupies 5,000 square feet in New York’s Hudson Square neighborhood and features themed areas, including Maggot Invasion (“They’ll get under your skin!”) and Hannibal’s Hell (“1,000 Ways to Die!”), according to the website.
 For visitors who aren’t afraid of the dark, Blood Manor also offers Lights Out Nights on Nov.
 3 and 4, during which visitors trek through the attractions with only a glow stick to light the way.

 15. Erebus Haunted Attraction